kapplan/AdvancedBusinessAnalytics/README.md

-# Advanced Business Analytics: Customer Segmentation and Fraud Detection for Nonlife Insurance Company
+# Customer Segmentation and Fraud Detection for Nonlife Insurance Company

 ## Objective
 The primary objective of this project is to conduct an in-depth analysis of claims data from a non-life insurance company focusing on motor insurance.
 The overarching goal is to leverage advanced data analysis techniques to yield a nuanced understanding of customer profiles, claim patterns, and potential areas of risk in order to optimize profit.